Ricardicus/rpi-server/README.md

-# Hosting my own projects
+# Hosting some of my own projects

 requires:
 - Docker-compose